amandafrench/resilientdh/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.10.13 =
+*	You can now import User Groups (https://wordpress.org/plugins/user-groups/) and assign them to the users

+= 1.10.12 =
+*	You can now import WP User Groups (https://es.wordpress.org/plugins/wp-user-groups/) and assign them to the users thanks to the support of Arturas & Luis, Lda.

 = 1.10.11.1 =
 *	Debug notice shown fixed (thanks for submiting the bug @anieves (https://wordpress.org/support/topic/problem-using-wp-members-with-import-users-from-csv-2/#post-10035037)